samuelsimko/scarf/docs/install.rst

 won't be sufficient to have it execute your edit, as one needs to update the .so file.
 To do so,

-   * Save any changes you have made to the code,
+   * Save any changes made to the files,
    * ``pip install --user .``

 Scarf branch
 **************

-Simply create your own branch, add, commit and push by executing,
+Create a branch, add, commit and push by executing,

 .. code-block:: console